 Grant was born on the rural Hawaiian island of Lāna`i, and was raised there as well as in California and Pennsylvania.
 Pursuit of academic degrees and a career in geology and volcano hazards took Grant to Colorado, Oregon, Hawai`i, and California, and eventually to New Zealand where he eventually earned a PhD in 2008.

-I moved on from being a scientist in New Zealand to return to Lake Tahoe, where I worked for the Town of Truckee doing Geographic Information Systems (GIS) mapping until the end of 2012.
+Grant moved on from being a scientist in New Zealand to return to Lake Tahoe, where he created maps with Geographic Information Systems (GIS) for the Town of Truckee through 2012.

 CONNECT WITH GRANT

 I love to make things, in wood and metal.
-I'm a founding member of the Board of Directors of the Truckee Roundhouse, which is a 501(c)3 non-profit community makerspace in Truckee.
-I am the Board treasurer, and the Wood Shop lead, and I teach CNC machining and other classes there.
+I'm a founding Board member of the Board of Directors of the Truckee Roundhouse, which is a 501(c)3 non-profit community makerspace in Truckee.
 Head on over to our website to learn more: http://truckeeroundhouse.org

 I also love to play and write house music.
 You can listen to some of my mixes at my Soundcloud Page here: http://soundcloud.com/grantkaye